teckel12/vue-barcode-reader/README.md

 > The following bug fixes, features & improvements over the abandoned package by [olefirenko](https://github.com/olefirenko/vue-barcode-reader)

-* Fixes ZXing library version issue which greatly increases scanning speed.
+* Uses latest version of the ZXing library which greatly increases scanning speed and compatibility.
-* On startup, the library searches all available rear-facing cameras to find the most ideal camera for barcode scanning, preferably one with torch (flash) and autofocus.
-It also saves this ideal camera to local storage for faster startup on repeat scans.
+* On startup, searches all available rear-facing cameras to find the most ideal camera for barcode scanning, preferably one with torch (flash) and autofocus.
+Also saves this ideal camera to local storage for faster startup on repeat scans.
 * Adds option to activate the torch (camera flash), which can yield higher barcode scanning speed and accuracy (Android only).
 * Adds option to cycle through the available cameras (if more than one camera is available).
 * Adds option to set orientation to landscape mode, this can also increase the scanning speed and accuracy as there's more horizontal pixels in the landscape orientation.